 AW: What are your long-term goals, photography-related or not?

 HA: As long as I’m doing art-related things I am a happy camper.
 I want to keep on creating, keep sharing messages that matter to me and help lift up the work of others.

 AW: What motivates you to continue taking photographs conveying important social messages?

 After about three years of this, she called one night to tell me how much she liked a certain naked self-portrait of mine.
-I joked about her lack of nudity call-outs, and she replied that she wasn’t thinking about that, she first saw the expression of the body and what the photograph was trying to say.
+I joked about her lack of a nudity call-out, and she replied that she wasn’t thinking about that; she first saw the expression of the body and what the photograph was trying to say.
 That’s the necessary switch that social change thrives on, and that’s why socio-political art has a purpose.

 AW: What has been your favorite project and why?